 WHERE EXCELLENCE IS A HABIT!

 In the district's latest review of the decision matrix being used to determine the level of caution during COVID, they have found we are still below our internal criteria for implementing in person hybrid learning.
-In light of this information, they have asked that students return to remote learning until November 20th.
+In light of this information, they have asked that students return to remote learning until January, at the beginning of the 2nd Semester.
 This means that student learning experiences will resemble Quarter 1 with students of both Groups A and B learning from home.

 Students with Additional Needs